The New Aged Care Act

-With the passage of the Aged Care Act 2024 (Cth) and its commencement on 1 July 2025, the long anticipated reforms to the aged care regulatory landscape are now enacted into law.
+With the commencement of the Aged Care Act 2024 (Cth) on 1 November 2025, the long anticipated reforms to the aged care regulatory landscape are now enacted into law.
 Our series of articles provides an overview of these legislative changes, highlighting those areas most likely to impact on registered providers of Australian Government funded aged care.

-conducting ‘health checks’ on incident management and complaint managements systems;
+• conducting ‘health checks’ on relevant policies, incident management and complaint managements systems;

-briefing boards and governing bodies of registered providers including updating board orientation packs.
+• briefing boards and governing bodies of registered providers including updating board orientation packs and key documents such as Board and Committee Charters and Deeds of Access, Indemnity and Insurance.

-Please get in touch if you’d like to hear about how we can assist you with progressively staging these and other preparatory steps over the coming months to ensure you are prepared for 1 July 2025.
+Please get in touch if you’d like to hear about how we can assist you with progressively staging these and other preparatory steps over the coming months to ensure you are prepared.

 This page will host all updates we’ll be publishing in the coming months.
 For advance notice of our future publications, please get in touch.